SoCXin/doc/docs/platforms/riscv_gap_extra.rst

 Run from RAM
 ^^^^^^^^^^^^

-This is a default behavior when you run "Upload" task in :ref:`pioide` or use :ref:`piocore` and :option:`pio run --target` command with ``upload`` target.
+This is a default behavior when you run "Upload" task in :ref:`espressif_esp32` or use :ref:`piocore` and :option:`pio run --target` command with ``upload`` target.

 Run from RAM (without any bridge interaction)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Configure build environment using :ref:`projectconf` as described below
+* Configure build environment using :ref:`mips` as described below

   .. code-block:: ini